bili-bu/project-3/README.md

 - function getUserInfo
 - function index

 Most of these functions are pretty self-explanatory.
-It's interesting to note that after each game of ten answered questions the `addToScore` function gets called and the score of the most recently completed game gets added to the exisitng score in the user profile.
+It's interesting to note that after each game of ten answered questions the `addToScore` function gets called and the score of the most recently completed game gets added to the existing score in the user profile.
 This way the user profile always carries the compounded historical score for each registered player.
 See the full function below.

 ```js
 function addToScore(req, res) {